-A. How do the structures and systems in place at your school ensure all facets of the school culture create predictable environments and a school climate that supports your SIP goal?

-- All Grade Teams meet weekly to study the pacing guides and plan for implementation of grade level math and reading curriculum, as well as enrichment and remedial work through Reteach and Intervention work utilizing the CARE Cycle framework.
-At these meetings, team members also share best practices.
-Teams utilize the Standards along with student evidence a guide as for their planning.
-Ongoing data is collected to evaluate and monitor students' progress toward these standards. - B. What are the gaps that exist between your current state and your desired state? - Data collection is extensive and includes analysis of i-Ready Diagnostic Benchmark Assessments & unit test analysis of errors, and BAS results.
-The desired state is to meet the need of all students.
-However, it is found that teachers tend to move ahead with the curriculum to keep up with the District pacing guides.
-This leads to insufficient planning and implementation for remedial work. - C. How will you address them between now and the end of this school year? - We are continually evaluating all students' progress through classroom data, as well as RtI meetings.
-Struggling students are given additional double dose daily instruction through in classroom and pullout groups to allow for the best opportunity to become proficient according to the standards of their grade level.
+- A. How do the structures and systems in place at your school ensure all facets of the school culture create predictable environments and a school climate that supports your SIP goal? - All Grade Teams meet weekly to study the pacing charts and plan for implementation of grade level math and reading curriculum, as well as enrichment and remedial work through Reteach and Intervention work.
+Sharing of best practices occurs as well.
+Teams study the rigor of the Standards, the learning goals and scales, and develop new ones with student evidence to ensure the Standards are being met, evaluated, and student proficiency is being monitored. - B. What are the gaps that exist between your current state and your desired state? - ➤ Data collection is extensive and includes analysis of i-Ready Benchmark & Diagnostic assessments, unit test analysis of errors, BAS results, and other available data points.
+The desired state is to have all children's needs addressed.
+However, it is found that in the interest of moving ahead with the curriculum to keep up with the District pacing guides, sufficient planning of time for remedial work is a barrier. - C. How will you address them between now and the end of this school year? - We are continually evaluating all students' progress through classroom data, as well as RtI meetings.
+Struggling students are given additional double dose daily instruction through in classroom and pullout groups to allow for the best opportunity to finish the year proficient according to grade level standards.